royedmund/trs80cpm/README.md

 # trs80cpm

 Attempt to run Lifeboat CP/M 1.4 on TRS-80 Model 1 using FreHD.
-This may be impossilble with relealse version as no Hard Drive support was included.
+This may be impossilble as relealse version had no Hard Drive support.